johnlq/johnqiangliu-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Qiang Liu is a Co-Founder and R&D Director at RealAI, a startup in China.
-He leads the company’s machine learning team to work on AutoML and Explainable AI, for dilivering products on FinTech.
-He is also a Postdoctoral Researcher at Tsinghua University, working with Prof. [Jun Zhu](http://ml.cs.tsinghua.edu.cn/~jun/index.shtml).
+I’m currently an Assistant Professor at Institute of Automation, Chinese Academy of Sciences (CASIA).
+I mainly focus on mining knowledge from data and text, as well as incorporating knowledge into deep models.

-Before that, he received his PhD degree from Institute of Automation, Chinese Academy of Sciences (CASIA), advised by Prof. [Liang Wang](https://scholar.google.com/citations?user=8kzzUboAAAAJ) and Prof. [Shu Wu](http://www.shuwu.name/).
-During his PhD, he mainly focused on Recommender Systems and Text Mining.
+Before that, I was a Postdoctoral Researcher at Tsinghua University.
+I was also a R&D Director at RealAI, where I led the machine learning team to work on AutoML and Explainable AI, for delivering products on FinTech.
+I received my PhD degree from CASIA, where I mainly focused on recommender systems and text mining.